-We want to reassure donors that it’s safe to donate blood during the Coronavirus (COVID-19) infection outbreak.
+We want to reassure donors that it’s safe to donate blood during the COVID-19 infection outbreak.
 In fact, maintaining a supply of blood products for research use is a crucial component of the overall public health response.
-Here are some helpful answers to questions you may have.
+If you had COVID-19 but have recovered, visit this page to learn more about donating blood.
+Here are some helpful answers to questions you may have:

 Yes, WE NEED YOU!
-Donor centers are essential businesses that will remain open during COVID-19 quarantine.
-According to the guidance issued by the office of the Governor of the Commonwealth of Pennsylvania, our facilities may continue physical operations.
-We are considered to be life-sustaining as we operate in the “Scientific Research and Development Services” subsector.
+Donor centers are essential businesses that remained open during COVID-19 period of quarantine.
+The office of the Governor allowed our facilities to continue physical operations, as we are considered to be life-sustaining since we operate in the “scientific research and development services” subsector.
 Most importantly, your donations are vital to the research and development of new therapies, vaccines, and diagnostic tools - including research relating to COVID-19.
 Blood collection activities are not “mass gatherings” and we’ll do our best to minimize interaction.

 Please come in to donate ONLY if you’re feeling well and healthy and have not been exposed to individuals with the COVID-19 infection.
 We have instituted operational changes to ensure social distancing in terms of all donors and personnel, including increasing the space between chairs in our waiting room and donor beds.
 Additionally, entrance of non-essential personnel has been limited.

 We are a highly regulated industry and have strict cleaning processes that have been further enhanced during the COVID-19.
 Staff will clean each screening room between donors and ensure consistent cleaning of all surfaces and donor beds in the center at regular intervals.
 We continue to urge both donors and staff to cover cough and sneezes, wash hands often with soap and water for at least 20 seconds or clean hands with an alcohol-based hand sanitizer that contains at least 60% alcohol and avoid bringing hands to the face.